A cautionary tale of model misspecification and identifiability: Discussion and conclusions

 \section{Discussion and conclusions}

 Complex biological systems necessitate correspondingly complex models.
 Available data, however, are often limited: even relatively simple mathematical models can be practically non-identifiable.
 A persistent challenge in mathematical biology is to balance model complexity and identifiability without exacerbating issues related to model misspecification.
 Complex or over-parameterised models may provide superior fits, but the lack of parameter identifiability limits biological insight.
-Simpler misspecified models, on the other hand, may lead to precise but biased parameter estimates.
+Simpler misspecified models, on the other hand, may lead to precise but biased parameter estimates and potentially misleading conclusions.
+This phenomenon is analogous to Simpson's paradox \cite{Simpson.1951} in statistics: incorporating additional freedom in a misspecified model can, potentially substantially, alter estimates of other parameters.
 The primary goal, therefore, should not be the \textit{precise} estimation of model parameters, but the \textit{accurate quantification of the uncertainty} in parameter estimates.

 While model misspecification can be detected through validation (i.e., prediction and comparison using unseen data), or through a residual analysis \cite{Simpson.2022,Lambert.2023}, it must still be resolved.
 We take a semi-parametric approach to resolve potential misspecification, using a Gaussian process prior to delineate parameters of interest from the unknown functional form of the model itself.
 In the context of misspecification, this approach allows us to quantify prior knowledge about model terms by specifying only their \textit{smoothness}: we view this as a continuous and non-parametric analogue of traditional model selection or multimodel techniques \cite{Linden-Santangeli.2024}.
 Importantly, formulating the model in this way demonstrates how prior knowledge explicitly or implicitly always plays a role.
 Even specifying a parametric form for a term (for example, Richards model assumes a crowding function of the form $1 - x^\beta$) is a strong assumption, comparable to fixing an unknown model parameter to a particular value.
 In practice, priors for the logistic crowding function or the time-dependent delay in our latter example could be constructed from existing posteriors, thereby explicitly incorporating existing knowledge \cite{Browning.2019a}.